Do I really need prenatal vitamins – and if so, which one is “the best?”

 We get a lot of readers asking this question, so we put our research pro, Brittany, to the task.
 What we uncovered might surprise you –

 In a nutshell:

-The only components of a prenatal multivitamin that pregnant women actually “need” are folic acid, (maybe) iron, and (probably) vitamin D. We discuss calcium and DHA as well and take a closer look at each below.
+The only components of a prenatal multivitamin that pregnant women actually, definitively “need” are folic acid, (maybe) iron, and (probably) vitamin D — but virtually everyone takes (and recommends) a prenatal multivitamin.

 - The Centers for Disease Control (CDC) only calls for folic acid.

 - The World Health Organization (WHO) just changed its recommendations (in 2020) to advise for multivitamins that include folic acid and iron.
 (The caveat with the WHO is that the evidence for this new guideline is strongest in low- and middle-income countries (aka, not countries like the US); prior to 2020, the WHO only recommended folic acid and iron.)

 The evidence and formal guidelines from the most reputable medical associations on the planet make one thing crystal clear: folate (vitamin B9) and the synthetic version (folic acid) reduce the risk for neural tube defects – like anencephaly and spina bifida – by a lot.

 Pregnant women need more folate – about 50% more – than non-pregnant women, and it’s a very good idea to begin taking folic acid pre-conceptually.
 Here’s why: folate is most important in the very first days of pregnancy, right after conception, before an embryo’s neural tube has closed — which occurs about 28 days after conception (approximately six weeks after your LMP, and before many women even realize they are pregnant).
 A mere two weeks after peeing on a stick is how long you have before the neural tube closes…